Customer Service in Industry 4.0

 This stretches across the entire customer experience, as different points of engagement with the customers must deliver their own value and contribution.
 Today’s customer compares speed of response to their queries, comments and service received.

-It is an “instant” and “live” world where a multitude of different folks and angles are being constantly updated.
+It is an “instant” and “live” world where a multitude of different folks and angles are being constantly updated, whether that’s over the phone, in person or through live chat outsourcing.
 It is almost like having a perpetual 360-degree microscope and CCTV on companies’ service level to its customers.

 For example, on Facebook, to qualify for the “Very responsive to messages” badge, the company needs to be responding quickly and consistently.
 This means that the company page must have achieved (over last seven days), both a response rate of 90% AND an average response time of 15 minutes to private messages sent to its page.